ConnorMcGehee/portfolio/README.md

 Brewery Locator uses the [Open Brewery DB](https://www.openbrewerydb.org) API to locate and display the nearest breweries to the user.
 Made with vanilla JS.

 ### [Hangman](https://connormcgehee.github.io/Hangman/)
-Hangman is a web=bgame that presents a secret phrase that the player can guess letter by letter.
+Hangman is a webgame that presents a secret phrase that the player can guess letter by letter.
 Made with vanilla JS.

 ### [Mastermind](https://connormcgehee.github.io/Mastermind/)
 Mastermind is a JavaScript game based off of the Israelian code-breaking board game.
 Written in vanilla JS, CSS, and HTML.